-Her work in Mauritania was instrumental in prompting President Donald Trump to pass a decree that would no longer recognize the country as Favorite Nation Status for Agricultural Trade, due to their treatment of Lawrence and her delegation and the continued enslavement of its people.
-"This has been the culmination of what completing my studies at CTS has brought me to," Lawrence savs.
+Although the reputation of Abolition Institute preceded them, the shear act of landing on the ground in Mauritania resulted in the immediate detainment of the delegation.
+This response from the Mauritanian government was pivotal in prompting President Donald Trump to pass a decree that would no longer recognize the country as Favorite Nation Status for Agricultural Trade, due to their treatment of Lawrence and her delegation and the continued enslavement of its people.
+"This has been the culmination of what completing my studies at CTS has brought me to," Lawrence says.